Rakeela/dragora-notes/2021-3-24-Fifty-Eighth.md

 This is fun material, but I'm not sure it's appropriate.
 Strictly speaking, I feel like what I've learned today is that I need to keep studying that other, fatter textbook, with its information about how peptide processing works in the dendritic cell.
 Producing a universal donor dendritic cell population only seems more impossible as I study, but I have a lot to learn.

 ---
+People react like studying any new thing is an intolerable, unfathomable arrogance... and then they wonder why it seems like nobody changes.
+All my life since childhood, and throughout adulthood so far, I've been attacked for learning stuff I wasn't supposed to.
+Not my favorite thing about life on Earth, that.

+---
 Back to [[day-post-archive]]